openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Partly

-This chapter introduces three mutually-related notions: names, declarations, and scopes.
+This chapter introduces the following three mutually-related notions:

+-  Names,
+-  Declarations, and
+-  Scopes.

-Each entity in a |LANG| program---a variable, a constant, a class, a type, a function, a method, etc.---is introduced via a *declaration*.
+Each entity in an |LANG| program---a variable, a constant, a class, a type, a function, a method, etc.---is introduced via a *declaration*.
 An entity declaration assigns a *name* to the entity declared.
 The name is used to refer to the entity further in the program text.